skyfox69/jsapi/README.md

 }
 ```

-To create the OpenAPI documentation for the `echo` operation, add another route, an `info`
+To produce OpenAPI documents describing the API, add another route, an `info` directive and a
-directive and the controller action to produce OpenAPI documents, for example:
+controller action matching the route, for example:

 ```ruby
 # config/routes.rb